TobieSurette/gulf.manage/README.md

 ## Checking data frame contents:

-The contents of a data frame may be examined using a number of standard methods, such as **summary** and **str**.
-A slightly more detailed summary is available via **describe*}}**, which also includes decriptions of unique and missing values and index keys.
+The contents of a data frame may be examined using a number of standard methods, such as `summary` and `str`.
+A slightly more detailed summary is available via `describe`, which also includes decriptions of unique and missing values and index keys.

-The list of unique values for a given field may also be obtained using the **unique** function.
-Similarly, the frequencies of unique values can be obtained via the **table** function.
+The list of unique values for a given field may also be obtained using the `unique` function.
+Similarly, the frequencies of unique values can be obtained via the `table` function.

-Another useful function includes the **lexicon** function which returns the list of unique words in a vector of character strings.
+Another useful function includes the `lexicon` function which returns the list of unique words in a vector of character strings.
 This may be used to check for spelling variations in a comment field, for example.

 ## Exporting to Excel

-Data can be quickly exported to MS Excel via the **excel** function.
+Data can be quickly exported to MS Excel via the `excel` function.

-## String substitutions:
+## Search and replace:

+Character strings
 ```
-str <- gsub("^[ ]", "", str)  # Remove starting blanks from string.
+str <- gsub("^[ ]", "", str)  # Remove starting spaces from string.
-str <- gsub(" $", "", str)    # Remove end blanks from string.
+str <- gsub(" $", "", str)    # Remove end spaces from string.
 ```

 ## Parsing structured strings: